isabella232/core-services-learn.en/help/website-implementation/launch-data-elements-rules.md

 ## Create a Data Element for Page Name

 Data elements are Launch’s version of a data layer.
-They can store values from your own data layer object, cookies, local storage objects, query string parameters, page elements, meta tags, etc. In this exercise, you will create a data element for Page Name, which you will use later in your Target and Analytics implementations.
+They can store values from your own data layer object, cookies, local storage objects, query string parameters, page elements, meta tags, etc. In this exercise, you will create a data element for Page Name, which you will use later in your [!DNL Target] and Analytics implementations.

 **To create a data element**